Source: Master Builders WA

 For example, a building site may seem sandy and clean with minimal siteworks required.
 However, there may be large limestone rocks or tree trunks concealed below the surface which only emerge once siteworks commence, causing a considerable cost overrun.

 Buyers need to plan for these contingencies.
 Careful upfront thinking about tile and door selection or other PC items can ensure that an accurate PC amount is included in the contract.
 Moreover having a “buffer” amount in your financial budget to cover any unexpected provisional sum overruns is desirable.

-Important note: Items in your MyConstruct Inventory that are marked as PC/PS will NOT be effected by estimate or quoting margins.
-No margin will be applied to this amount to ensure your client will not over spend the allowance, this is a safeguard for our users to ensure that the PC/PS sum does not increase with margin and therefor their client taking advantage of the inflated spending figure.
+No markup ensures your client will not over spend the allowance, this is a safeguard for users to ensure that the PC/PS sum does not increase and therefor their client taking advantage of the inflated spending figure.

 Though all MyConstruct tools will allow you to enable markup if you wish to do so.